yum

 - etc, etc.

-You can simply install them as any other packages, for example:
+You can simply install them as any other package, for example:

 sudo yum install python2-requests